ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 provides key diversity only within the HPKE context created using the "message/bhttp request" label; see {{repurposing-the-encapsulation-format}}.

-A server is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect clients or resources; see
-{{replay}}.

 ## Replay Attacks {#replay}

+A server is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect clients or resources.

 Encrypted requests can be copied and replayed by the Oblivious Relay resource.
 The threat model for Oblivious HTTP allows the possibility that an